orientechnologies/orientdb-docs/release/3.1/What-is-new-in-OrientDB-3.1.md

 ### Enterprise Profiler

-OrientDB v 3.1 Enterprise Edition ships a brand new monitoring module that replaces the old profiler, which however it's still working in 3.1 for backward compatibility.
-The new profiler allows a detailed view about statistics and status about OrientDB Server/Cluster, while adding minimum overhead.
+SAP Enterprise OrientDB 3.1 ships with a brand new monitoring module that replaces the old profiler.
+(The old profiler is still available in 3.1 for backwards compatibility.)
+The new profiler provides a detailed view about statistics and the status of the OrientDB Server/Cluster while adding minimal overhead.

-It can be configured via REST APIs or via Studio  provide insights like:
+It can be configured via REST APIs or via Studio and provides insights like:

 - CRUD Operations
 - Network Traffic